zein7/user-documentation/docs/creating_and_editing/adding_a_new_user.rst

 1. To get started, click on Administrator Tools at the bottom of the left menu

 .. screenshot::
-   :server_path: /item/18
+   :server_path: /account/home
-   :alt: Screenshot of a person metadata item
+   :alt:
-   :login: {'url': '/login', "username": "suzie", "password": "Submitter"}
+   :login: {'url': '/login', "username": "alice", "password": "Administrator"}
-   :clicker: i.fa-pencil-square-o
+   :clicker: #dashboad-nav a[href="/account/admin"]
    :browser_height: 733

-   browser.find_element_by_css_selector('i.fa-pencil-square-o').click()

 2. After the page loads, click the add user link